 Why don’t all companies see this?

 What is tricky is the false sense that technology should just be configured once and should work happily ever after.
 Any other result can be excused as incompetence of those who set it up.
 This is wishful thinking and nothing more.
 The oil change for the car is a common analogy used to explain the need for ongoing system care and maintenance, but I personally don’t think this does it justice.
-A computer network is much more volatile than a vehicle and almost always WAY more important to a business.
+An IT network is much more volatile than a vehicle and almost always WAY more important to a business.
 If your car breaks down, you can take a taxi or a rental for a day.
 If your server goes down, you’re more than annoyed.